rodfer0x80/python_bdd/README.md

 # python_bdd
-Python3 BDD using behave implementing Fizzbuzz the game.
+Python3 BDD using behave, implementing Fizzbuzz the game.